Byron Donalds: Subcommittee hearing on Hurricane Ian

 On August 10, 2023, Donalds was one of the main questioners during the United States House Subcommittee on Government Operations and the Federal Workforce's televised investigative hearing on the federal government's response to and overall recovery efforts from Hurricane Ian in 2022.
-Questions from Donalds led to Congress discovering various government agencies had "regulatory hurdles, miscommunication, and burdensome administrative requirements", which made recovery efforts difficult and that FEMA did not "tap into the expertise on the local level and pre-certify people from the city".
+Questions from Donalds led Congress to discover various government agencies had "regulatory hurdles, miscommunication, and burdensome administrative requirements", which made recovery efforts difficult, and that FEMA did not "tap into the expertise on the local level and pre-certify people from the city".

-October 2023 candidacy for Speaker
+October 2023 candidacy for speaker

 Donalds was a candidate for Speaker of the United States House of Representatives in the October 2023 election.